Table of Contents

 - Summing It Up

 A spotty internet connection is troublesome in all cases.
 However, it is particularly frustrating if you play games online.
-Gamers require a speedy internet connection to be able to play games smoothly.
+Gamers are required to have a better internet connection to be able to play games smoothly.
 A slow network can affect the outcome of every game because your actions are detected slower.
 The slow reaction of the server can cause you to lose games and tip the scale in favor of your opponent.

 Lucky for you, there are many ways for you to try to improve your connection.